Dungeons & Dragons: Adventures and campaigns

-A typical Dungeons & Dragons game consists of an "adventure", which is roughly equivalent to a single story.
-The DM can either design an original adventure, or follow one of the many pre-made adventures (also known as "modules") that have been published throughout the history of Dungeons & Dragons.
-Published adventures typically include a background story, illustrations, maps and goals for PCs to achieve.
-Some include location descriptions and handouts.
+A typical Dungeons & Dragons game consists of an "adventure", which is roughly equivalent to a single story or quest.
+The DM can either design an original adventure or follow one of the many premade adventures (also known as "modules") that have been published throughout the history of Dungeons & Dragons.
+Published adventures typically include a background story, illustrations, maps, and goals for players to achieve.
+Some may include location descriptions and handouts, although they are not required for gameplay.
 Although a small adventure entitled "Temple of the Frog" was included in the Blackmoor rules supplement in 1975, the first stand-alone D&D module published by TSR was 1978's Steading of the Hill Giant Chief, written by Gygax.

 A linked series of adventures is commonly referred to as a "campaign".
-The locations where these adventures occur, such as a city, country, planet or an entire fictional universe, are referred to as "campaign settings" or "world".
+The locations where these adventures occur, such as a city, country, planet, or entire fictional universe, are referred to as "campaign settings" or "worlds."
 D&D settings are based in various fantasy genres and feature different levels and types of magic and technology.
 Popular commercially published campaign settings for Dungeons & Dragons include Greyhawk, Dragonlance, Forgotten Realms, Mystara, Spelljammer, Ravenloft, Dark Sun, Planescape, Birthright, and Eberron.

 In addition to first-party campaigns and modules, two campaigns based on popular culture have been created.
 The first, based on Stranger Things, was released in May 2019.
 A campaign based on the Rick and Morty vs. Dungeons and Dragons comic book series was later released in November 2019.

-Alternatively, DMs may develop their own fictional worlds to use as campaign settings.
+Alternatively, DMs may develop their own fictional worlds to use as campaign settings, either planning the adventure ahead or expanding on it as the players progress.

 Miniature figures

 The wargames from which Dungeons & Dragons evolved used miniature figures to represent combatants.
 D&D initially continued the use of miniatures in a fashion similar to its direct precursors.
 The original D&D set of 1974 required the use of the Chainmail miniatures game for combat resolution.
 By the publication of the 1977 game editions, combat was mostly resolved verbally.
-Thus miniatures were no longer required for game play, although some players continued to use them as a visual reference.
+Thus, miniatures were no longer required for gameplay, although some players continued to use them as a visual reference.

 In the 1970s, numerous companies began to sell miniature figures specifically for Dungeons & Dragons and similar games.
 Licensed miniature manufacturers who produced official figures include Grenadier Miniatures (1980–1983), Citadel Miniatures (1984–1986), Ral Partha, and TSR itself.
 Most of these miniatures used the 25 mm scale.

 Periodically, Dungeons & Dragons has returned to its wargaming roots with supplementary rules systems for miniatures-based wargaming.
 Supplements such as Battlesystem (1985 and 1989) and a new edition of Chainmail (2001) provided rule systems to handle battles between armies by using miniatures.